schuchard/kevinschuchard.com-2023/src/pages/blog/2018-11-20-schematic-sandbox.md

 ## Link the sandbox

 This sandbox pattern only works if we can execute the schematic locally against another local application.
-The `link:schematic` script will create a symlink to your global package directory under the `package.json['name']` value.
-Then we’ll `cd` into the sandbox and link to that package name.
+The `link:schematic` script will create a symlink of the schematic to your global package directory under the `package.json['name']` value.
+Then we’ll `cd` into the sandbox and link to the schematic package name.
 Now, whenever that package is requested inside the sandbox it will execute the code one directory up in `./src`.
-Once you run the schematic against the sandbox, you can view this “linking” by looking in the sandbox’s `node_modules` under to schematic package name.

 ```json
 "link:schematic": "yarn link && cd sandbox && yarn link schematic-collection"
 ```

+You can verify this linking succeeded by checking the sandbox's `node_modules` under the schematic's package name.

 ## Run the schematic

 Next, let’s configure how we’ll test the schematic against the sandbox.
 First, we’ll create the script to run the schematic which we’ll reuse later.
 The script will `cd` into the sandbox and run the `generate` command from the Angular CLI.
 You can pass any options your schematic requires if necessary.
-If you’re taking advantage of Schematic [prompts](https://www.kevinschuchard.com/blog/2018-10-22-angular-cli-prompts/) you can inline the options to avoid bring prompted and create a separate launch script to test the prompts.

 ```json
 "launch": "cd sandbox && ng g schematic-collection:schematic-name"
 ```

+If you’re taking advantage of Schematic [prompts](https://www.kevinschuchard.com/blog/2018-10-22-angular-cli-prompts/) you can inline the options to avoid bring prompted and create a separate launch script to test the prompts.

 ### Avoid CLI prompts with inline options